DISPATCHES FROM EXOTIC LANDS

 Make sure you take a hat, ideally wide brim and tight (or with a tie) so that you don’t lose it from cars or boats and plenty of sunscreen/block.
 Sunglasses are a must and after a few days of glare and dust, if you have even remotely sensitive eyes, you will be thankful for eye drops or eye wash of some sort.
 Game drive vehicles are either totally open or have large open roof hatches, so you are often in direct sunlight.
 As it’s often quite a pleasant temperature or even cool in the mornings you can easily forget how strong the sun is.

 Take swimming/beach things for anywhere on the coast or if your chosen safari camps and lodges have a swimming pool.
 African kikois & kangas (sarongs) have a multitude of uses as wraps, scarves etc, and make nice keepsakes, so are worth snapping up a few at the earliest opportunity.
-Please also be sure to consider the sensitivities of local communities who find it offensive for women to expose knees or shoulders.
+Please also be sure to consider the sensitivities of local communities who find it offensive for women to expose their knees or shoulders.
 Whilst this is often relaxed on beaches or in the privacy of camps, it’s worth bearing in mind when in transit or in cities.

-For specialist safaris – such Rwanda or Uganda gorilla safaris, or luxury horse riding holidays – you may need additional items.
+For specialist safaris – such as Rwanda or Uganda gorilla safaris, or luxury horse riding holidays – you may need additional items.
 Please consult your pre-departure information for detailed packing instructions or ask your safari consultant.

 Most camps have excellent, and often complimentary, laundry services which can wash and return clothes the same day (weather dependent).
-In city hotels laundry can be done for a fee and often returned within 24hrs.
+In city hotels laundry can be done for a fee and often returned within 24 hours.

 Please note that laundry in camp is almost always done by hand.
 Silks, cashmere, and other delicate fabrics can be ruined so please be sure to advise your camp crew of any special requirements – or better still, leave them at home.
 It is also common for laundry to be pressed using hot coal irons.
 If you don’t want your silks ironed or a crease down the front of your pants (!) let the camp staff know.

-• Countries like Tanzania, Kenya, Uganda, South Africa, Rwanda and Botswana have strict policies on use of single-use plastic.
+• Countries like Tanzania, Kenya, Uganda, South Africa, Rwanda and Botswana have strict policies on the use of single-use plastic.
 They are either completely banned or the government levies a very high levy if you bring them in.
 Please use a transparent toiletry bag for liquids instead.

 • Camouflage or military-inspired clothing is definitely not recommended as it can draw unwanted attention at border crossings or in airports.